-The present work was designed to investigate whether inhalation with PDE5 inhibitors, comprising three drugs approved for non-CF indications, influences transepithelial ion transport defects of the F508del-CF mouse.
-In our previously published data [7], we have demonstrated that intraperitoneal administration of therapeutic oral doses of sildenafil and vardenafil, two potent and selective PDE5 inhibitors initially developed for treatment of male erectile dysfunction, is followed by complete restoration of CFTR-dependent chloride transport defects across the nasal mucosa of F508del-CF mice and that it does not involve an alternative chloride transport pathway.
-In the present work, we tested the three orally available clinically used PDE5 inhibitors, sildenafil, vardenafil and tadalafil.
-We showed that their administration through a single inhalational exposure is able to restore chloride transport across the respiratory epithelium of F598del-CF mice and that the effect of vardenafil lasts at least 8 hours.
+for non-CF indications, influences transepithelial ion transport defects of the F508del CF mouse.
+In our previously published data [7], we have demonstrated that intraperitoneal administration of therapeutic oral doses of sildenafil and vardenafil, two potent and selective PDE5 inhibitors initially developed for treatment of male erectile dysfunction, is followed by complete restoration of CFTR-dependent chloride transport defects across the nasal mucosa of F508del CF mice and that it does not involve an alternative chloride transport pathway.
+In the present work, we tested the three clinically used oral PDE5 inhibitors, sildenafil, vardenafil and tadalafil.
+We showed that their administration through a single inhalational exposure is able to restore chloride transport across the respiratory epithelium of Δ F598 CF mice and that the effect of vardenafil lasts \geqslant 8 h.

-Respiratory delivery to mice is technically challenging due to inherent anatomical and physiological animal characteristics and particularly to small animal size [18-20].
-The nebulizer setup we developed in the present work comprises a whole-body immersion exposure chamber designed for a single mouse.
-Major advantages of a whole-body inhalation chamber over other methods of inhalation exposure for live animals, including head-only exposures, nose- or mouth-only methods, lung-only exposures, and partial-lung exposures [18-20], comprise lack of restraint or anesthesia during experiment and controllable low stress environment with respect to clean air supply, noise, vibration and lighting exposure.
-These practical aspects, while bringing physical comfort for the animal, minimize environmental stresses which may have detrimental effect on data.
-Moreover, whole-body chambers can generate relatively uniform and stable aerosol drug concentrations throughout the exposure zone with reduced inter-experiment variability [18-20].
-A disadvantage of whole-body exposure chambers is the considerable losses of inhaled test drugs in the animal fur, eyes and mouth, and in the chamber walls.
+Respiratory delivery to mice is technically challenging due to inherent anatomical and physiological animal characteristics, and, particularly, to small animal size [18-20].
+The nebuliser setup we developed in the present work comprises a wholebody immersion exposure chamber designed for a single mouse.
+Major advantages of a whole-body inhalation chamber over other methods of inhalation exposure for live animals, including head-only exposures, nose- or mouth-only methods, lung-only exposures, and partial-lung exposures [18-20], comprise lack of restraint or anaesthesia during experiment, and a controllable low-stress environment with respect to clean air supply, noise, vibration and lighting exposure.
+These practical aspects, while bringing physical comfort for the animal, minimise environmental stresses, which may have detrimental effect on data.
+Moreover, whole-body chambers can generate relatively uniform and stable aerosol drug concentrations throughout the exposure zone with reduced interexperiment variability [18-20].
+A disadvantage of wholebody exposure chambers is the considerable loss of inhaled test drugs in the animal fur, eyes and mouth, and in the chamber walls.
 However, no skin, eye or mouth irritation was observed in the present study.